clj-kondo/clj-kondo/doc/ai/adr/0002-flow-sensitive-narrowing.md

 ## Status

 Positive narrowing merged for `if` and `when`.
-Union narrowing over an `or` of predicates lives on branch `flow-narrow-or`, unmerged (see below).
-Negative narrowing deferred.
+Union narrowing over an `or` of predicates lives on branch `flow-narrow-or`, unmerged.
+Negative narrowing spiked on branch `spike-negative-narrowing`, parked.
+Both see below.

 ## Context